Trauma & the Holidays: Navigating Difficult Emotions

 3. Create a Soft Place to Land

-If being with family or in certain social spaces is non-negotiable, plan for what you’ll need before and after.
+If certain gatherings or family spaces are unavoidable, plan for what you’ll need before and after.

 You might try:

-Taking short breaks alone, even 5 minutes to breathe or walk
+• Taking short breaks alone, even five minutes to breathe or walk

-Scheduling a quiet day after the holiday to reset
+• Scheduling a quiet day afterward to rest and reset

 You get to shape your experience as much as possible, even in small, quiet ways.